Back a breakthrough in sight loss linked to other diseases

-With an ageing population, more people are affected by sight loss linked to another conditions, like diabetes, an inflammatory condition or Alzheimer’s disease.
+With an ageing population, increasing numbers of people are affected by sight loss linked to another conditions, like diabetes, stroke or Alzheimer’s disease.

 Working with partners we currently invest £3.8 million into 50 research projects into these types of conditions to better understand the mechanisms and to develop new treatments.
 The research we fund uses pioneering approaches, from artificial intelligence to single RNA sequencing.